 The Hague Summit in 2018 was a turning point for Hamzah.
-It coincided with the birth of his second child, and this concoction of inspiration was instrumental to develop two significant social impact projects.
-The first, Project
+It coincided with the birth of his second child, and this concoction of inspiration was instrumental to partnership with Epiphany, Hamzah ran a social innovation sprint to identify and solve the root causes.
+In Jakarta, the team collaborated with local businesses and DSM, a fellow One Young World Partner, on a pilot programme.